-Learn to take full responsibility for your development.
+We implore you to learn to take full responsibility for your development.
 You are accountable to yourself, and there will be no one to check up on you.
+First and foremost, familiarize yourself with the University Calendar.
 Attend lectures, laboratory sessions and tutorials, and do your assignments.
-Develop a study plan, and make use of the library and online learning resources.
+Develop a study plan and make use of the library and online learning resources.
 However, know that you are not alone.
 If you find it hard to cope, seek help.
 We have state-of-the-art resources to support student learning and development, such as the Wellness Centre, the Centre for Innovation in Learning and Teaching (CILT), Counselling Services and Libraries and Information services.

-Contact the m, your lecturers or mentors.
+Contact them, your lecturers or mentors.
 Talk to your classmates, housemates, friends, and the Students' Representative Council (SRC).
 They constitute the support system you need.
 Remember, you are destined for greatness!